Garden Weasel Rotary Cultivator: Product Review

 Where to Buy

-The Garden Weasel sells online through a link on the company’s website for $29.95 (plus shipping of $14.15 – Fed-Ex ground) and for $44.99 on Amazon Prime.
+The Garden Weasel sells online through a link on the company’s website for $29.95 (plus shipping of $14.15 – Fed-Ex ground) and can also be found on Amazon.
 The product also is carried in many local Ace Hardware or True Value Hardware stores.
 You can search on the company website by state and product to find for stores near you.

 Enjoyed This Review?